Amenly/CyberDrop/README.md

 `pip install -r requirements.txt`

+or, if you're on macOS/Linux:

+`pip3 install -r requirements.txt`

 # Usage

 While in the project folder, start the scraper by running the following in the command line:

 `python cyberdrop.py`

+or

+`python3 cyberdrop.py`

 The script will then ask you for a CyberDrop album link.
-Enter one after the `>` and then hit 'ENTER'.
+Enter one after the `>>>` and then hit 'ENTER'.

+# Options

+The following options are accessible in the `config.json` file:

+`User-Agent`

+You can change the default user agent if you wish.

+`destination`

+You can specify a destination folder for downloaded content.
+If you don't specify one, CyberDrop albums will be saved in the current working directory.

+`organize_files`

+Set to `true` by default.
+If you set this to `false`, downloaded content won't be organized into subdirectories (e.g., "Images", "Videos", etc.)